Trademark vs. Registered: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 Without clear logos, symbols, phrases, words, or other designs, it's hard to stay loyal to a brand.
-But when companies could use something nearly identical on their packaging, customers might not be able to tell the difference.
+But when companies could use something nearly identical to their packaging, customers might not be able to tell the difference.

-When you attach the trademark notice to your mark, in the form of the TM or registered symbol, it's important to use it regularly and consistently across packaging, products, tags, labels, promotional materials, signs, letterhead/stationary, advertising materials, and all other items relating to your brand.
+When you attach the trademark notice to your mark, in the form of the TM or registered symbol, it's important to use it regularly and consistently across packaging, products, tags, labels, promotional materials, signs, letterhead/stationery, advertising materials, and all other items relating to your brand.

 You could face the same problem if you don't register your mark with the USPTO.
 A competitor can purposely use a similar mark to cause confusion and encourage customers to buy its product instead.

-There are some basic laws that protect businesses, including the common law trademark rights.
+There are some basic laws that protect businesses, including common law trademark rights.
 These rights offer protection if you've been using the mark in regular business practices.
 But it's nearly impossible to prove who used a mark first, especially if neither company filed a trademark application.
 What's worse is that if the competitor files first, the USPTO will look at the filing date as the most important piece of information when deciding who gets the trademark.

 Common law trademark rights also take second place to trademark laws.
 So if you're using a mark that is too similar to another mark that holds a trademark, you could face legal trouble.
 The owner of the trademark can sue you for damages that occurred while you used the mark.
-Damages refers to how much money the company or person lost due to confusion in the marketplace.
+Damages refer to how much money the company or person lost due to confusion in the marketplace.
 Before using any type of mark, be sure you search extensively to avoid infringing on someone else's trademark.

 It's also your decision if you want to use the registered mark, as this isn't required.
 The only legal requirement around its use is using it after your trademark application has been approved.
 Using it before the approval comes through is against the law.

 Not using the registered symbol on your mark comes with some risk as well.
-Without indication that the mark holds trademark protection, someone else might use it.
-That person could even try to file a trademark application on the similar mark.
+Without an indication that the mark holds trademark protection, someone else might use it.
+That person could even try to file a trademark application on a similar mark.
 While it likely won't be approved, it still wastes time and money for everyone involved.

 It's also much more difficult to provide trademark infringement if the defendant states that he or she didn't know the mark had trademark protection.
 Using the registered symbol serves as a way to inform all who see it that it is registered with the USPTO.
 It will also hold up well in court if the infringer tries to claim that he or she had no knowledge that you held the trademark on the mark.